matrus2/dynamodb-stream-elasticsearch/README.md

 ```
 # DynamoDB --> Stream --> ElasticSearch

-The missing blueprint for AWS Lambda.
-Reads stream from AWS DynamoDB and writes it to AWS ElasticSearch.
+The missing blueprint for AWS Lambda, which reads stream from AWS DynamoDB and writes it to ElasticSearch.
 Compatible with node 6.10.

 Whenever data is changed (modified, removed or inserted) in DynamoDB one can use AWS Lambda function to capture this change and update ElasticSearch machine immediately.
 Further reading: